 I found a comfortable-looking bit of floor and spread my sleeping gear out along it.
 I nestled into the puffy down for a short rest, drifting into a nap accompanied by the sounds of friendly voices from the next room.

 A few hours later, we were all crammed around the fire, sat on metal chairs.
-The air inside our little stone hut was filled with warmth and the smells of food and wine.
+The air inside the stone hut was filled with warmth and the smells of food and wine.
 As the evening drew on, the bothy door swung open once more.
 Two more drenched hikers made their way in.
 They had come a much longer way than we had, climbing through the hills and over the summit of Foel Grach.
 They had started their hike late, thanks to the traffic, and they hadn’t been sure if they were going to make it to the bothy that night.
 They filled the room with the warming sound of roaring gas as they heated their Wayfarer meals through on a Jetboil.
 Phil and I cooked our chilli on our Trangia, and extracted a couple of cans of beer from our rucksacks.
-We all shared food, sipped our beers, and amused ourselves with conversation.
+We shared food and sipped our beers.
 Everybody was interested in everyone else’s stories and lives.
 Around midnight, two of the group bidded us goodnight and ventured out into the night to set up a tent on the flat grass in front of the bothy.
 One by one, as the fire died away, the rest of us drifted into the second room and settled down to sleep.